top of page

 With four years of experience in M&E, she has skills in creating logistical frameworks, using digital tools for data collection and conducting both qualitative and quantitative evaluations.
 Her work supports decision making and improves how we report our results.

-Elizabeth holds a postgraduate degree in Monitoring and Evaluation and a Bachelor's degree in Statistics.
+Elizabeth holds a postgraduate degree in Monitoring and Evaluation and a Bachelor's degree in Statistics from Makerere University, Uganda.
 She is passionate about using data to drive change, strengthen accountability and help communities thrive.